open-mmlab/mmdetection3d/configs/3dssd/README.md

 # 3DSSD: Point-based 3D Single Stage Object Detector

 ## Introduction
-We implement 3DSSD and provide the result and checkpoints on KITTI datasets.
+We implement 3DSSD and provide the results and checkpoints on KITTI datasets.

 ```
 @inproceedings{yang20203dssd,